 However, if you will attempt to do the exercises rigorously, it may cause Hyperacidity, Sickness, Puking, Gastrointestinal bleeding, Stomachache and Diarrhea.

 The daily routine activities and fitness diet plan can do wonders for your gastrointestinal tract: Jogging, Cycling, Pilates, Yoga or any regular basic exercises.

 What to consume for a healthy gastrointestinal tract?

 Modifying your diet can really help your gastrointestinal tract to continue its functionality without any hurdles.
-Given below are the recommended food for gastrointestinal tract:
+Given below are the recommended food for the gastrointestinal tract:

 - If you are fond of consuming heavy meals, just change it.
 Try to consume small meals throughout the day, let’s say 4-5 times a day.
-It will help you to digest your food easily, will not put an extra load on your system, and it smoothens the functionality of your metabolism.
+It will help you to digest your food easily, will not put an extra load on your system, and smoothens the functionality of your metabolism.

 - Carbohydrate-rich and protein-rich foods are easier for your body to digest than high-fat foods.
 Limit fatty foods to three servings each day to start with.

-Don’t stick with the food items you’ve selected and insert new food items to your diet.
+Don’t stick with the food items you’ve selected and insert new food items into your diet.
 You can shuffle these food items for a healthy digestive tract: Apples, Kiwi, Ginger, Avocado, Yogurt, Fennel, Papaya, Sweet Potato, Whole Grains, Broccoli, Green beans, Lentils, Raspberries

 Apart from a healthy diet, keeping your body hydrated should be your second priority.
 Don’t overdo but try to drink water at regular intervals, let’s say every hour.